rdmullins/sprint-3-pseudocode/elevator.md

 ---

 ## Assumptions
-- The ELEVATOR object is in working order
+- The elevator object is in working order
 - There is a steady power supply
-- The ELEVATOR is maintained such that it is able to perform the functions below
+- The elevator y is maintained such that it is able to perform the functions below

 ## Functions
 - goUp()